So after writing my about page I realized I had more to say about PC and comments made online.

 OK, end of tangent.

 PC people who get all in someone’s face lose all respect from me.
 I’m sure they think they’re actually helping some group of people by doing that.
 I’ve come to realize that people by and large can fight their own battles and don’t need outsiders coming in to “help” them.
 Certainly don’t need the in your face kind of “help”.
 To me it’s degrading that they think the particular group needs their help in the first place.
-There are actually people who can’t fully speak for themselves like children, people with intellectual disabilities, people who can’t speak English, etc. HELP THEM!
+There are actually people who can’t fully speak for themselves like children, people with intellectual disabilities, people who can’t speak a language common to the area, etc. HELP THEM!
 Women don’t need help from a man.
 There are men who consider themselves to be feminist.
 How is that possible?
 The fact that you think women need your help shows you don’t understand feminism.

 How about you spend your time bringing awareness to tragedies many people are unaware of.
 Such as the huge problem of rape in immigrant workers and custodial workers.
 The human trafficking and sex slave problems happening right here in America, not just world-wide.
 The Islamic terrorists that say their religion allows them to “marry” 9-year-old girls that they abduct so they can gang rape them.
 Those things completely sicken me.